seakhtar/nsf-sbir/pages/about.md

 <div class="usa-section usa-content usa-grid" markdown="1">
 ## Program basics

-When you decide to apply for funding, you’ll submit a Phase I proposal for up to $225,000, which will cover at least six (and up to 12) months’ work.
+When you decide to apply for funding, you’ll submit a Phase I proposal for up to $225,000, which will cover at least six (and up to 12) months of work.
 You’ll find out whether your proposal was accepted or declined within four to six months of the proposal deadline.

 If you’re awarded Phase I funding, you’ll be expected to: